jaguarsiva/SQL-Super/README.md

 });
 ```

-By Specifying the condition parameter , only the matching row(s) will be updated.
+By specifying the condition parameter, only the matching row(s) will be updated.

 ```
 let changes = {
     id: 12,